Thanks for signing up to The Music Vault! In the meantime check out our Special Offers.

 Anyone under the age of 18 will need a Parent or Guardian overseeing their business and proposal.

 All applicants must be at least 16 years of age as of September 4, 2017.

 No, as long as you’re well researched, and have a strong plan for growth, you don’t necessarily need any prior experience.

 No, we are open to receiving applications from anywhere in the world.

 We will ask you for supporting materials – which can be budgets, extended plans, graphs, or examples of your work.
 Send whatever you feel is useful and will support your application in the best way possible.

-The application is simply written words, and you will have an opportunity to attach support materials in any format – although we will prefer the more widely known file types – PDF, DOC, XLS, JPG etc.
+You will have an opportunity to attach support materials in any format, although we prefer the more widely used file types – PDF, DOC, XLS, JPG etc.

 If you feel you have strong references that will influence your application, feel free to include them.
-It’s not something we require to move on, but if it supports your business than you should include them.
+It’s not something we require, but if it supports your application than you should include them.

-Once our winners have been decided we will send a generic email to all applications that were not successful.
-Make sure you add our email domain – weareunified.com – to your address book in case the email goes to “Junk”.
+Once our winners have been decided we will send an email to all applicants that were not successful.
+Make sure you add our email domain – unifiedmusicgroup.com – to your address book in case the email goes to “Junk”.